Juventus FC (women): Joe Montemurro era (2021–2024)

 After four seasons at the club, Guarino left Juventus.
 She was replaced by former Melbourne City and Arsenal coach Joe Montemurro ahead of the 2021–22 season.
 Juventus won their fifth-consecutive league title, establishing a record streak in Italian women's football.
-They also finished among the best eight teams in Europe, reaching the quarterfinals of the 2021–22 Champions League.
+They also finished among the best eight teams in Europe, reaching the quarterfinals of the 2021–22 UEFA Champions League.
 Having also won the Coppa Italia and Supercoppa Italiana that season, their second and third respectively, Juventus achieved their first domestic treble.

-In the 2022–23 season, Juventus lost the 2022 Supercoppa Italiana to Roma in the penalty shoot-out.
+In the 2022–23 season, Juventus lost the 2022 Supercoppa Italiana to Roma in the penalty shootout.
 Roma also ended their run of five consecutive league titles.
 Their sole seasonal trophy was the Coppa Italia, after defeating Roma 1–0 thanks to Barbara Bonansea's stoppage-time goal.
 Juventus started the 2023–24 season with the early elimination from the Champions League at the hands of Eintracht Frankfurt after penalty shoot-outs in the first qualifying round in September.
 After a 1–0 defeat to Fiorentina in the first leg of the Coppa Italia semi-finals and a nine-point gap from league leaders Roma, Juventus announced Montemurro's dismissal with immediate effect on 6 March 2024.
 During Montemurro's tenure, Juventus won one league title, two Coppa Italia titles, and two Supercoppa Italiana titles.
 He was replaced for the rest of the season by his assistant coach, Giuseppe Zappella, who brought Juventus to second place in the league behind Roma, who won their second league title in a row.

-Massimiliano Canzi era (2024–present)
+Recent years (2024–present)

 On 22 May 2024, Juventus announced that Massimiliano Canzi had agreed to become Juventus' coach on a two-year contract.
 In their first season under Canzi, Juventus immediately achieved the domestic double: they won the scudetto after a three-year hiatus, and they won the Coppa Italia by defeating Roma 4–0.
 Juventus opened the 2025–26 season by winning the first edition of the Serie A Women's Cup after beating again the Giallorosse 3–2 on 27 September 2025.
+In July 2026, Canzi was taken over from by Spaniard Isaac Guerrero, who took charge of his first role as head coach in his entire career.
+In two years, Canzi had brought to Turin each of all trophies available in Italy: one Serie A league, one Coppa Italia, one Supercoppa Italiana and one Serie A Women's Cup.